Ladsgroup/reference-island/docs/schema.md

         //...
         "value": {
-            "amount": String, // A string representation of a number including the sign (+/-) "unit": String // 1 for unitless quantities or URI to Wikibase item of unit e.g. "https://www.wikidata.org/wiki/Q11573"
+            "amount": String, // A string representation of a number including the sign (+/-) "unit": String, // 1 for unitless quantities or URI to Wikibase item of unit e.g. "https://www.wikidata.org/wiki/Q11573"
             "upperBound": String, // Optional string rpresentation fo a number to encode uncertainty "lowerBound": String, // Optional string rpresentation fo a number to encode uncertainty }